Society for the Teaching of Psychology: Division 2 of the American Psychological Association

 • A letter of support from the applicant’s supervisor (e.g., department chair, dean, program director, or provost)

-All nomination materials must elaborate on perspectives and values added through their mentorship, and letters of support need to complement the applicant’s contribution.
+All submission materials must elaborate on perspectives and values added through their mentorship, and letters of support need to complement the applicant’s contribution.

-If you have questions, please email the Chair of the Mentorship Award Committee
+For more information, please contact the Chair of the Mentorship Award Committee Chelsea Robertson at mentor-award@teachpsych.org.

 Powered by Wild Apricot Membership Software